josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 13.2.6.
 Gradient Descent

-* **Gradient Descent Algorithm**: calculates the gradient of the loss curve
+* **Gradient Descent**: calculates the gradient of the loss curve at the starting point
-    * _Gradients point in the direction of the steepest increase_
+    * _Direction_: always points in the steepest increase in the loss function
-    * **Steepness is minimized by taking a step in the negative gradient**
+    * **Update Rule**: takes a step in the direction of the negative gradient to minimize loss

 ---

 ### 13.2.7.
 Learning Rate

-* **Gradient Descent Update**:
-    * The gradient vector guides the update direction.
-    * Learning rate (step size) scales the gradient magnitude to determine the step size.
-        * Example: `learning_rate * gradient_magnitude`
+* **Gradient Descent Algorithm**: updates point by multiplying gradient by a scalar (learning rate) to determine direction of next step
+    * **Learning Rate** (_step size_): controls magnitude of update, values closer to 1 result in larger steps
+        * affects convergence speed and accuracy of optimization

 ---

 ### 13.2.8.
 Batch

-* *Batch size* refers to the number of examples used for one iteration
+* _Gradient Descent Batch_: The total number of examples used to calculate the gradient in a single iteration.
-    * Using a larger batch can lead to longer computation times
+* **Batch Size**: A large batch can increase computation time per iteration.
-        * In practice, using the **entire dataset** as a batch is often impractical and unnecessary
+* **Small Batch vs Large Batch**: Small batches improve iteration speed, while large batches may slow down training.

 ---

 ### 13.2.9.
 Batch Size

-* _Batch Size_ refers to the number of examples in a batch
+* **Batch Size**: The number of examples in a batch
-* Typical batch sizes range from 10 to 1,000 for mini-batches
-* Batch size remains constant during **training** and **inference**, but TensorFlow allows **dynamic batch sizes**.
+    * Typically fixed during training and inference
+        * Can be dynamically adjusted using TensorFlow

 ---

 ### 13.2.10.
 Epoch

-* **Epoch**:
-  * Iteration for training neural networks
-  * Use all training data exactly once
+* **Epoch**: Training process that iterates through all training data exactly once
-  * Forward pass + Backward pass count as one pass
-*
+    * Typically consists of multiple passes (forward and backward)
-  * Made up of one or more **_batches_**
+    * Made up of one or more batches

 ---

 ### 13.2.11.
 Hyperparameters

-* **Hyperparameters in ML Model Training**
+* **Hyperparameters in ML Training**
-    * Adjusting hyperparameters like loss, learning rate, and batch size can significantly impact training time
-    * Choosing the right learning rate is crucial, as it affects how quickly the model learns *_i.e., convergence speed_*
+    * Learning rate: affects training speed and accuracy
-        + Too small: slow convergence
+        + Too small: slow learning, but faster computation
-        + Too large: potential for overshooting or unstable learning
+        + Too large: fast learning, but potential loss of accuracy

 ---

 #### 13.2.11.1.
 Tuning Batch Size

 * **Batch Size Tuning**:
-  * Smaller mini-batch sizes generally improve accuracy and stability.
+  * Smaller batch sizes lead to higher accuracy and faster training time.
-  * Optimal batch size balances training speed and accuracy, avoiding overfitting or underfitting.
-    * * Too small: unstable training; too large: slow training with high risk of memory errors.
+  * Batch size too small causes instability, too large causes long training time.
+  * Smaller batches improve gradient updates and generalization.
+* **Large Batch Sizes**:
+  * Can cause out of memory errors during training.

 ---

 #### 13.2.11.2.
 Tuning Learning Rate

-* _A desirable learning rate minimizes wasted time and resources_
+* **Achieving a desirable learning rate is crucial** because:
+  * It prevents wasted time and resources
-* A balanced learning rate avoids overfitting or underfitting
-* _Incorrect rates lead to increased cloud GPU costs and reduced model accuracy_
+  * Affects cloud GPU costs
+  * Ensures accurate model predictions
+  * Prevents over- or under-training

 ---

 ## 13.3.
 Transfer Learning

-* **Transfer Learning**: Saving knowledge from one problem to apply to another related problem
+* _Transfer learning_ is the process of applying knowledge gained from one task to another related task in machine learning (ML).
+    * It saves time and improves performance by reusing pre-trained models or layers.
-*   _**Technique:**_ Using a pre-trained neural network as a starting point, or transferring layers from a trained model to a new model.
+        * Using available pretrained models as a starting point for training your own model
-*   *Enables faster training and better performance, even with limited data.*
+        * Enabling the development of models with limited data

 ---

 ## 13.4.
 Semi‐supervised Learning

-* **Semi-supervised Learning**: Combines small amounts of labeled data with large amounts of unlabeled data for machine learning
+* **Semi-Supervised Learning**: Machine learning approach combining small labeled data with large unlabeled data
-    * Involves a mix of labeled and unlabeled examples during training
+* **Definition**: Combines a few labeled examples with many unlabeled examples during training
-    * Falls between supervised and unsupervised learning approaches
+* **Positioning**: Falls between _unsupervised_ and _supervised_ machine learning

 ---

 ### 13.4.1.
 When You Need Semi‐supervised Learning

-* **Semi-Supervised Learning**: Increases model accuracy by adding labeled data when enough labeled data is not available.
+* **Semi-Supervised Learning**: Use unlabeled data to augment training data when labeled data is insufficient.
-    * _Useful for situations with limited labeled data_, such as fraud detection or anomaly detection, where some instances are known but others are not.
-        * _Can be applied to various domains_ such as speech recognition and web content classification.
+* **Benefits**:
+	+ Increase training data size without additional resources
+	+ Improve model accuracy
+* **Limitations**:
+	+ No guarantee of 100% accurate labels

 ---

 ### 13.4.2.
 Limitations of SSL

-* _Semi-supervised learning_ uses a minimal amount of labeled and plenty of unlabeled data for classification tasks
+* **Semi-Supervised Learning**: Uses minimal labeled and large amounts of unlabeled data for classification tasks
+* _Not Applicable to All Tasks_: Requires representative labeled data for success
-* Its success depends on the representativeness of the labeled data to the entire distribution
+* **Limited Representation Risk**: Labeled data can lead to biased models if it doesn't represent the entire distribution
-* Inaccurate results can occur if the labeled data is not representative

 ---

 ## 13.5.
 Data Augmentation

-* **Data Augmentation**: * _Neural networks need large amounts of data examples for good performance_*
-* **Data Generation Techniques**:
-  * Offline augmentation: modifying existing data with techniques like flips, translations, or rotations
+* **Data Augmentation**: Increasing the size of a neural network's training dataset through minor alterations (flips, translations, rotations) to synthetically generate more data.
+* **Types of Data Augmentation**:
+  * *_Offline Augmentation_*: Applying data augmentation before training data is collected
-  * Online augmentation: applying data augmentation during training to increase relevant data
+  * *_Online Augmentation_*: Applying data augmentation during the training process

 ---

 ### 13.5.1.
 Offline Augmentation

-* *_Offline Augmentation_*: transforms data before training
-    * increases dataset size by factor equal to number of transformations
-        * e.g., rotation increases dataset size by 2x
+* **Offline Augmentation**: Increases dataset size before training
+    * Reduces need for large datasets during training
+    * Preferred for smaller datasets due to increased storage and computation requirements.

 ---

 ### 13.5.2.
 Online Augmentation

-* **Online Augmentation**: performing data augmentation transformations on mini-batches before feeding them to machine learning models.
+* **Online Augmentation**: Perform data augmentation on a mini-batch before feeding it to a machine learning model.
-* Data augmentation techniques for images:
+* **Data Augmentation Techniques for Images**:
+  * Flip
-    * *_Flip_*
+  * Rotate
-    * *_Rotate_*
+  * Crop
-    * *_Scale_*
+  * Scale
-    * *_Gaussian Noise_*
+  * Gaussian noise
-    * *_Translate_*
+  * Translate

 ---

 ## 13.6.
 Model Generalization and Strategies to Handle Overfitting and Underfitting

-* *_Understanding Model Performance_*
-  * **Bias:** High bias means high error rate in training data, paying little attention to data.
-  * *_High Variance:_* High variance means low performance on test data, overfitting to training data.

-*_The Challenge of Generalization_*

- A model with too little capacity cannot learn, and a model with too much capacity can overfit.
+* **Key Concepts:**
+  * _Bias_: error rate of the training data; high bias means oversimplification
+  * _Variance_: error rate of testing data; high variance results in poor generalization
+    * Deep neural networks require finding optimal balance between capacity and complexity to generalize well

 ---

 ### 13.6.1.
 Bias Variance Trade‐Off

-* _Key trade-off in complexity_: high bias vs low variance
+* _Balance between bias and variance is crucial in machine learning_
-    * **Model simplicity**: few parameters (high bias, low variance)
+  * Overfitting (high variance, low bias) with simple models
-    * **Overfitting and underfitting_*
-        *_Underfitting_*: increase model capacity (weights),
-        *_Overfitting_*: use specialized techniques
+  * Underfitting (low variance, high bias) with complex models
+* Increasing capacity addresses underfitting, while specialized techniques are needed for overfitting.

 ---

 ### 13.6.2.
 Underfitting

-* **Underfit Model**: _Fails to learn problem, poor performance on datasets_
-    * High bias, low variance
-    * Reasons:
-        * Poorly cleaned training data
+* **Underfit Model**: Performs poorly on training and test datasets, with high bias and low variance.
-        * High bias in model
+    * Causes due to: *_Poorly cleaned data_*, *_High bias in model_*.
-    * Solutions:
-        * Increase complexity
-        * Remove noise from data
+    * Solutions: *_Increase complexity_*, *_Remove noise from data_*, *_More epochs/training time_*
-        * Increase epochs or duration of training

 ---

 ### 13.6.3.
 Overfitting

-**Overfitting**
-* _Definition:_ Model learns training data too well, performing poorly on new examples or with added noise.
+* **Overfitting**: Model performs well on training data, but poorly on new data or with added noise.
-* Two approaches to address:
-	+ Increase training examples
-	+ Change network complexity and parameters
-* **Ways to avoid overfitting:**
-  * Regularization techniques
-  * Dropout
-  * Noise addition
-  * Early stopping
-  * Data augmentation
-  * Cross-validation
+    * Causes low bias and high variance in model performance.
+    * Can be addressed by increasing training examples, changing network complexity, or using regularization techniques.

 ---

 ### 13.6.4.
 Regularization

-* **Regularization** is used to prevent overfitting by reducing fluctuation of coefficients
-* L1 and L2 regularization methods are used, with L1 for feature selection and L2 for stable models
+* **Regularization**: Shrinks learned estimates toward 0, tuning the loss function by adding a penalty term to prevent excessive fluctuation of coefficients.
+    * _L1 regularization_ (lasso): Combats overfitting by shrinking parameters toward 0, making features obsolete.
-    * L1 regularization reduces features, while L2 regularization keeps weights small but not zero
+    * _L2 regularization_ (ridge): Combats overfitting by forcing weights to be small but not exactly 0.
-    * L1 is robust to outliers, but L2 is not

-* **Common issues in neural networks**:
+* **Common issues with backpropagation**:
-  * _Exploding gradients_: large weights cause gradients to become too large; batch normalization and lower learning rate can help
+  * Exploding gradients: prevented by batch normalization and lower learning rate
-  * _Dead ReLU units_: once a unit outputs 0, it can get stuck and gradients cannot flow through; lowering learning rate can help
+  * Dead ReLU units: prevented by lowering the learning rate

----

-  * _Vanishing gradients_: gradients for lower layers become very small; using ReLU activation function can help

-* **Techniques to reduce training loss**:
-  * Increase depth and width of neural network
+  * Vanishing gradients: prevented or alleviated by using ReLU instead of sigmoid, increasing the depth and width of layers
-  * Decrease learning rate
-    * Using dropout regularization: randomly dropping out unit activations

 ---

 *Regularization*
 L1 Regularization | L2 Regularization
 ---|---